 Planted separation for comfort

-After being cooped up at home for several weeks, it is natural some individuals may feel anxious about returning to the workplace.
+After being cooped up at home for months, it is natural some individuals may feel anxious about returning to the workplace.
 Aside from the many health benefits interior plants provide and their ability to filter toxins from the air, plants can also create natural barriers in office spaces, assisting social distancing measures and providing a degree of comfort for returning staff.
 Using nature to provide dividing lines and mark out perimeters can help to reassure employees and demonstrate a company’s respect for the wellbeing of team members.

 With open plan offices trending over the last few decades and space a premium, planted containers can be incorporated quickly and easily into office areas to soften the room and create private areas within the larger space.
 Free standing planters or movable planted dividers can instantly build a natural wall, with the added benefit of deadening noise as a result of a plant’s excellent sound absorption qualities.